vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 #### Getting started

 [Vue Test Utils](https://github.com/vuejs/vue-test-utils) is the official library for unit testing Vue components.
-The [Vue CLI](https://github.com/vuejs/vue-cli) `webpack` template comes with either Karma or Jest, both well supported test runners, and there are some [guides](https://vue-test-utils.vuejs.org/en/guides/) in the Vue Test Utils documentation.
+The [vue-cli](https://github.com/vuejs/vue-cli) `webpack` template comes with either Karma or Jest, both well supported test runners, and there are some [guides](https://vue-test-utils.vuejs.org/en/guides/) in the Vue Test Utils documentation.

 ## Real-World Example